aknetk/OpenMania/README.md

 Many at the moment.
 Missing backgrounds on Android, animation issues, you name it.

 ## Basic Usage
 This project uses my [Hatch Game Engine](https://github.com/aknetk/HatchGameEngine) to power it.
-You can either build it from source (not updated currently), or use one of the [precompiled binaries](https://github.com/aknetk/OpenMania/releases) on your platform of choice.
+Build it from source on your platform of choice.
-(Currently compatible with Windows, MacOS, Nintendo Switch homebrew, Android)
+(Currently compatible with Windows, MacOS, Nintendo Switch homebrew, Android, iOS)

 To edit and test the game, place the binary in the same folder as the `Scripts` folder.